hunterirving/mixapps/readme.md

 <a href="https://hunterirving.com/vibe_capsule">public domain beats to code to ↗</a>

 ## key features
-- mixtapes as self-contained apps that work completely offline on Windows, MacOS, Linux, iOS, and Android
+- mixtapes as progressive web apps that work completely offline on Windows, MacOS, Linux, iOS, and Android
 - support for `mp3`, `m4a`, `ogg`, `flac`, and `wav` audio formats
 - highly customizable interface (just add CSS!)